fsanche3/The-Exoplanet-Archive/README.md

 ## Description

-The Exoplanet Archive was created to retrieve and present automated confirmed exoplanet discoveries from NASA's API in a simple manner for users with the help of data visualization.
-I thought of this idea while watching a video on an exoplanet discovery and today I find myself refering to this website when I find out about other discoveries.
+The Exoplanet Archive was created to retrieve and present automated confirmed exoplanet discoveries from NASA's exoplanet API.
+The main idea behind it was to present the data in a simple manner with the help of data visualization.
+I thought of this idea while watching a video on an exoplanet discovery and found myself wanting to get a better idea of where the planet is relative to its sun.
+Today I find myself refering to this website when I encounter new discoveries and the data visuliazation helps me build a mental image of the planet.

 ## Stack
 - Golang --> I used golang to